CONGRATULATIONS TO THE 2019 IDP RECIPIENTS

-The Innovating Dance Practice grant is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice through funds made available by Create NSW on behalf of the NSW Government.
+The Innovating Dance Practice Grant (IDP) is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice.
+Funds are made available through devolved funding from Create NSW on behalf of the NSW Government.
+The grant assists dance artists and practitioners across NSW to providing professional development opportunities that enable them to develop their professional practice.
+Six recipients, spanning metro and regional NSW take on mentorships and residencies to explore new mediums and deepen their knowledge.
 Congratulations to the 2019 IDP Grant Recipients – Callum Mooney, Elizabeth Thomson, Jo Clancy, Kayah Guenther, Kimberley McIntyre, and Timothy Ohl.

 Callum began dancing from the age of 6 years old and trained in Jazz, Tap and Ballet.
 At the age of 15 he began training in Hip Hop styles with some of Sydney’s top choreographers at Urban Dance Centre and was involved in their crew.
 In 2014, I moved to London and began training and teaching at studios such as Studio 68 and Pineapple studios, as well as London Contemporary and Greenwich Dance.
 2015 he began working with the Dream Dance Company on their works ‘The Secret Society’ (2016) and ‘Enter the Vortex’ (2017) which toured Australia.
 In 2016 he completed a Diploma in Film and Interactive Media, where I studied film editing and animation which he applies to his dance works.
 In August 2018, Callum began working on his first solo work, supported by the Ausdance NSW DAIR program titled ‘Struggling Artist.’